 After the wedding, Maureen and I got a little closer.
 She gave me a Willow Tree Angel, called Friendship.
 I treasured it.
 We went out for happy hour a couple times with some co-workers.
-And we even made plans to go to the movies.
-We saw October Baby.

 He heals the brokenhearted and binds up their wounds. – Psalm 147:3